zencart/documentation/content/user/shipping/shipping.md

 More shipping plugins may be found in the [Shipping module plugins area](https://www.zen-cart.com/downloads.php?do=cat&id=11).

-Developers wishing to create a shipping module, see [these pages](/dev/code/modules/).
+Developers wishing to create a shipping module should see the [shipping dev FAQs](/dev/code/modules/).